BrettRD/telepresence/README.md

 This is a ros package that hopes to be turnkey on host machines without ROS.

-This package forwards joystick input over WebRTC, and maps it to a turtlesim node for output.\
+This package forwards joystick input over WebRTC, and maps it to a turtlesim node;\
+and forwards video from a webcam over WebRTC to a ROS image topic. \
+The WebRTC video can capture directly from a device, and can emit onto a ROS node. \
-The WebRTC video feed is only partly built, and the audio is going to take some doing.
+The audio is going to take some doing.

 ## Installation:
 Get Docker,\